Naveentp/Link-Me-Up/android/android_resources.md

 - [Kotlin tips](https://medium.com/default-to-open/kotlin-tips-singleton-utility-functions-group-object-initialization-and-more-27cdd6f63a41) - Singleton, Utility Functions, group Object Initialization and more…
 - [Simplify your Android code by delegating to sealed classes](https://medium.com/halcyon-mobile/simplify-your-android-code-by-delegating-to-sealed-classes-99304c509321)
 - [An Introduction to Inline Classes in Kotlin](https://typealias.com/guides/introduction-to-inline-classes/)
+- [Using Kotlin Coroutines in your Android App [Codelab]](https://codelabs.developers.google.com/codelabs/kotlin-coroutines/)